Unless otherwise stated, all doctoral program requirements apply equally to PhD and DES students.

 Approved distribution courses:

 The approved lists consist entirely of regular 4000-level graduate lecture courses offered by the Computer Science department, in some cases jointly with other departments.
 The only joint-CS courses permitted are as specified in the table, all other distribution courses must be strictly “COMS”.
-No 4995 topics courses, 5000-level or above courses, seminars, project or reading courses, courses offered by other departments at Columbia besides Computer Science, or courses taken at other institutions may be applied to the distribution requirement.
-Summer session and “Vxx” (Columbia Video Network) sections usually cannot be applied to the doctoral breadth requirement, see exceptions here.
+No 4000-level Topics courses, seminars, project or reading courses, fieldwork courses, courses offered by other departments at Columbia besides Computer Science, or courses taken at other institutions may be applied to the distribution requirement.
+Summer session and “Vxx” (Columbia Video Network) sections cannot be applied to the distribution requirement.
+5000-level or above courses cannot be applied to the distribution requirement.

 Regardless of the course number, courses labeled “certificate only” or “Data Science only”, or named “xxx for Data Science” or similar, may not be applied to the doctoral breadth requirement, neither for distribution nor electives.